network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Over that period of time, a large number of samples will have been collected.
 These may be affected by noise in the measurements, and outliers.
-Thus, to aggregate these we suggest using a single sided trimmed mean at the `TMP` (Trimmed Mean Percentage - default to 95%) percentile, thus providing the following numbers:
+Thus, to aggregate these we suggest using a single-sided trimmed mean at the `TMP` (Trimmed Mean Percentage - default to 95%) percentile, thus providing the following numbers:
 `TM(tcp_f)`, `TM(tls_f)`, `TM(http_f)`, `TM(http_l)`.

 The responsiveness is then calculated as the weighted mean: